anderkve/FYS3150/code_examples/omp_parallelization/README.txt

 modify same variable in memory) or *private* (each thread is working with its own separate instance of the variable.)

-- Comment in one of the code parts in the example (part 1, 2 or 3)
+- Uncomment one of the code parts in the example (part 1, 2 or 3)

 - Build with: